-I am a military veteran, former Olympic hopeful, licensed Colorado school teacher, entrepreneur, long-time area resident with strong leadership skills who will work with my colleagues and constituents to implement effective policy solutions throughout City Council, District 6.
+I am a military veteran, former Olympic hopeful, licensed Colorado school teacher, entrepreneur, long-time area resident with strong leadership skills who will work with my colleagues and constituents to implement effective policy solutions throughout House District 15.

 My early life experiences forged my resiliency and determination and taught me the importance of budgeting and working efficiently.
 My earliest childhood memories are of accompanying my grandfather to his small farm in the Bahamas where he worked as an indentured servant.
 As a young child, I spent hours watching him toil in the fields, eking out a living.
 As a teenager, I helped my grandfather by setting up fruit displays, waiting on customers, and even balancing the books.
 My grandfather showed me the meaning of resilience.
 My early experiences on his farm taught me the importance of getting a good education in order to build a better life for myself and my family.
 I set a goal of going to college in the United States.
 I arrived in the U.S. as a young man with nothing but $50 in my pocket and aspiration in my heart.

 Athleticism and success in judo competitions earned me a spot in the Olympic training camp for judo and brought me to the beautiful state of Colorado.
 I trained in Colorado Springs, Colorado from 1993 to 2007.
 Although I never made it to the Olympics, my years of training instilled strong sense of determination and finely honed self-discipline.
 While training for the Olympics, I attended the University of Colorado, receiving my Bachelor’s degree in political science in 1997.
 I subsequently went on to attain my Master of Arts in Political Science in 2002, Criminal Justice in 2004, and Public Administration in 2007.